VachaLab/gorder-manual/src/leaflets.md

 To do this, you need to specify a method for classifying lipids into membrane leaflets.
 By default, `gorder` assigns lipids to membrane leaflets independently for each analyzed frame (this can be customized, see [Classification frequency](#classification-frequency)), making it suitable even for the analysis of membranes where lipids flip-flop between leaflets.

-There are three leaflet classification methods available in `gorder`: `global`, `local`, and `individual`.
+There are three leaflet classification methods available in `gorder`: `global`, `local`, `individual`, and `clustering`.
 In case you are not satisfied with any of them, you can also [assign lipids into leaflets manually](manual_leaflets.md).

-> When calculating order parameters for vesicles or similar highly curved membranes, **you should always assign lipids into leaflets manually**.
+> When calculating order parameters for vesicles or similar highly curved membranes, **you should always assign lipids using the `clustering` method or manually**.

 ## Global method for leaflet classification

-> Fast and reliable.
+> Reliable for planar membranes and fast.
 Recommended for most membranes.

 In this method, lipid molecules are assigned to membrane leaflets based on the position of their 'head identifier' relative to the **global** membrane center of geometry.
 The 'head identifier' is a single atom representing the head of the lipid.
 If the 'head identifier' is located "above" the membrane center, the lipid is assigned to the upper leaflet; if it is located "below", it is assigned to the lower leaflet.